 One of the numerous advantages to studying at our Keuka Park campus is the ability to experience four very distinct seasons.

 Summer days can occasionally reach the 90s Fahrenheit (30s Celsius) during the day.
 In the fall, leaves change to a marvelous display of deep reds, yellows, and oranges, and temperatures average in the 50s Fahrenheit (10s Celsius).
 The winter brings cold weather, sometimes in the single digits (around -20° Celsius) and students enjoy a variety of outdoor recreational activities in the snow.
 The spring, temperatures average around 65° Fahrenheit (about 18° Celsius).

 Americans typically choose to dress comfortably and casually.
 Good winter clothes are essential, and buying them here is often a better option for those coming from a warmer climate.
 For special events, such as making a presentation in class, students usually wear business casual or professional attire.

 In New York state, the minimum age to consume alcohol is 21; the minimum age for purchasing tobacco products is 18.
 Smoking is not permitted inside public buildings (including residence halls), bars, or restaurants in the State of New York.
 Smoking is permitted outside on the Keuka College campus.

 Underage drinking and any form of drug use is not tolerated on the Keuka College campus.

 Fun and Recreation

-There is always a lot going on at Keuka College, such as screened movies, musicians, hypnotists, minigame shows, bingo, creative activities, sporting events, and much more.
+There is always a lot going on at Keuka College, such as screened movies, musicians, hypnotists, mini-game shows, bingo, creative activities, sporting events, cultural events and much more.
 Keuka College is located in Keuka Park which is two hours and thirty minutes from Niagara Falls, forty minutes from Watkins Glen State Park, and one hour from the world-renowned Corning Museum of Glass.

 Units of Measure